erikallin/cucitrace/rejsekort/Question3/Answer3A.md

-ANSWER 3A: JOE IS TRAVELLING
+ANSWER 3A: BILBO IS TRAVELING
 =============================